manaseepm/grib2json/README.txt

 ** Steps for installation **
 1. Download the source to directory of your choice
-2. Ensure that the following folder structure exists - You will have to create empty folders marked with a (New) next to their name
+2. Ensure that the following folder structure exists - You will have to create empty folders marked below with a (N) next to their name

 root/
 	- /csv (N) #used to store intermediary csv files created by degrib